-The Arthur Vining Davis Archives at Mote Marine Laboratory houses a unique and irreplaceable collection of primary source documents on the coastal environment spanning the period from the 1920s to the present.
-Mote’s extensive archival collections include over 300 linear feet of material representing an invaluable, nearly seamless nine-decade depiction of ecological, environmental, and socioeconomic conditions in coastal areas of southwestern Florida and the eastern United States.
+The Arthur Vining Davis Archives at Mote Marine Laboratory houses a unique collection of primary source documents on the coastal environment from the 1920s to the present.
+Mote’s extensive archival collections include over 800 linear feet of material representing an invaluable depiction of ecological, environmental, and socioeconomic conditions in coastal areas of southwestern Florida and the eastern United States.

-Mote Technical Report Collection – Includes 1,650 cataloged records of the technical reports produced by the Mote staff since the mid 1970s.
-Print copies of the reports are housed in the Library archives.
-Over 400 reports are available full-text online in Mote's repository DSpace.
+Mote Technical Reports: Includes 1,650 cataloged records of the technical reports produced by the Mote staff since the mid-1970s.
+Print copies of the reports are housed in the archives.
+Over 400 reports are available full-text.

-Bass Biological Laboratory Collection – 1930s and '40s-era papers, correspondence, photographs, maps and research data from an Englewood, Fla. marine and biological research laboratory.
-Many of these historical environmental and socio-economic materials are being digitized and added to Mote's repository, DSpace.
+Bass Biological Laboratory Collection: 1930s and '40s-era papers, correspondence, photographs, maps and research data from an Englewood, FL marine and biological research laboratory.

-Charles M. Breder, Jr. Collection – Renowned ichthyologist and Dr. Eugenie Clark's mentor.
-Includes his published books and papers and handwritten field journals from the 1920s to mid 1970s.
-Portions of seven of the field journals have been transcribed and are available in Mote's repository, DSpace.
+Charles M. Breder, Jr. Collection: Renowned ichthyologist and Dr. Eugenie Clark's mentor, this collection includes his published books and papers and handwritten field journals from the 1920s to mid-1970s.

-Herman Gross Collection – Herman Gross’s donation of more than 30,000 underwater slides is housed in the Mote Library.
-This extensive collection includes color images of corals and thousands of other species of undersea life from all over the world.
-Mote staff are in the process of digitizing and cataloging these images.
+Herman Gross Collection: This extensive collection of more than 30,000+ underwater slides includes color images of corals and thousands of other species of undersea life from all over the world.